seanrcollings/arc/docs/data_types.md

 @cli.command()
 def paint(color: Color):
     if color == Color.RED:
-        print("You painted the walls the bloodiest reds") elif color == Color.YELLOW:
+        print("You painted the walls the bloodiest of reds") elif color == Color.YELLOW:
         print("You painted the walls the most fabulous yellow")
     else: